magentabusiness/magentabusiness.github.io/docs/paas/user-guide/oauth-2-support.md

 google-configuration-of-thingsboard-google-1:
     0:
         image: /images/user-guide/oauth-2-support/google/configuration-of-thingsboard/google-configuration-of-thingsboard-1-paas.png
-        title: 'Login to your ThingsBoard Cloud account.
+        title: 'Login to your IoT Hub Cloud account.
 Go to the "OAuth 2.0" page of the "Security" section.
 While on the "Domains" tab, click the "plus" icon;'
     1:
         image: /images/user-guide/oauth-2-support/google/configuration-of-thingsboard/google-configuration-of-thingsboard-2-paas.png
-        title: 'Enter your domain name or IP address of your ThingsBoard instance.
+        title: 'Enter your domain name or IP address of your IoT Hub instance.
 Click "Create new" in the "OAuth 2.0 clients" section to add a new one.'

 google-configuration-of-thingsboard-google-2:
     0: